Skip to main content

 It can take your body hours to get back to normal after heavy drinking.

-Alcohol also affects your sleep, so even if you are not sick, you will probably be feeling very tired.
+Alcohol also affects your sleep.
+Even if you do not feel sick after drinking too much, you will probably feel very tired.

 You may: